 Bear in mind that the designated pathways are one way only so once you go down you can’t go back up.
 Take your time and get that perfect photo at each viewpoint as you make your way around Machu Picchu Mountain.

-Ancient ruins at Machu Picchu – Best of Peru
+Machu Picchu – Best of Peru

 Machu Picchu – Backpacking Peru

 BEST PLACES TO STAY AT MACHU PICCHU